dase2024-01/nomelmatungiss/README.md

 ## Behaviour Configuration:

-This configuration file, .json, is for a password generator application named "Word".
+This configuration file, .json, is for a password generator application.
 Below are the details of the configuration parameters and their functions:

-app_name: "Word"
+the app name for which the password is generated.
+By default left empty, then the latest app launched is perceived as the application.
+`app_name: "Word"`

 The name of the application generating the passwords.

-language_code: "lv"
+`language_code: "lv"`

 The language code, set to Latvian (lv).

-context: "BLUE"
+`context: "BLUE"`

 The context in which the password generator will be used.
 This can be used to set specific settings or themes.

-MIN_WORDS: 4
+`MIN_WORDS: 4`

 The minimum number of words to be included in the generated password.

-MAX_SYMBOLS: 25
+`MAX_SYMBOLS: 25`

 The maximum number of symbols allowed in the generated password.

-MIN_SYMBOLS: 13
+`MIN_SYMBOLS: 13`

 The minimum number of symbols required in the generated password.

-capitalizeOutput: false
+`capitalizeOutput: false`

 A boolean flag indicating whether the output password should be fully capitalized.
 Set to false, meaning no capitalization will be applied to the entire password.

-capitalizeSyllables: false
+`capitalizeSyllables: false`

 A boolean flag indicating whether each syllable in the generated password should be capitalized.
 Set to false, meaning syllables will not be capitalized.

-replaceVowelsWithNumbers: true
+`replaceVowelsWithNumbers: true`

 A boolean flag indicating whether vowels should be replaced with numbers according to the vowelReplacementDictionary.
 Set to true, meaning vowels will be replaced.
 vowelReplacementDictionary: